kirbycope/CopeCraft/README.md

 ## Background

-This started when I looked at updating [OneBlock](https://ijaminecraft.com/map/oneblock/)to work with the latest Minecraft version.
+This started when I looked at updating [OneBlock](https://ijaminecraft.com/map/oneblock/) to work with the latest Minecraft version.
 As I started to dive into the code and study line-by-line I would google each command to find some documentation.
 Unfortunately, Mojang doesn't seem to offer a lot to that effect so I relied on fan wikis, forums, stack arqade, and youtube.
 Once I got comfortable with the code I decided that I actually wanted to make my own thing.
 We played a lot of OneBlock, SkyBlock, and Hypixel in 2021 so I started thinking about what was fun about those experiences.

 ### Game Design